Zinc futures down on muted demand | Business

-Zinc prices on Tuesday fell 0.18 per cent to Rs 217.65 per kg in futures trade as speculators reduced their exposure taking negative cues from spot market
+Zinc prices on Friday fell by 0.7 per cent to Rs 220.65 per kg in futures trade as speculators reduced their exposure taking negative cues from spot market

-On the Multi Commodity Exchange, zinc contracts for December delivery traded lower by 40 paise, or 0.18 per cent, to Rs 217.65 per kg in 2,978 lots
+On the Multi Commodity Exchange, zinc contracts for December delivery traded lower by Rs 1.55, or 0.7 per cent, to Rs 220.65 per kg in 2,613 lots

 Analysts said offloading of positions by participants owing to slackened demand from consuming industries in the physical market mainly weighed on zinc prices here.